 The Human Resource department is at the center of sweeping changes.
-The impact of digital technology on HR has been tremendous – digital has changed the way employees and employers are interacting with each other while digitally transforming HR processes.
+The impact of technology will digitally transform HR and the way in which HR leaders engage with employees – digital is already changing the way employees and employers are interacting with each other.
 Transformation of HR into a strategic business function is well underway and is expected to continue for the next few years.

 Consequently, the HR technology industry is growing at a corresponding rate.
 Within the first quarter of 2016 alone, HR technology firms received about $600 million in venture capital funding.
 Today, advancements in technologies specifically, Software as a Service (SaaS) based applications and platforms aimed at human capital management have enabled HR leaders to put metrics around tasks that were once difficult to measure.

 The digital workplace thrives on collaboration.
 That is, an employee’s ability to do their job by collaborating, communicating and connecting with peers.
 A key objective of building a digital workplace is to eliminate any barriers that prevent participation among people.

 For Human Resources, this transformational change presents two fundamental challenges.

 - The need to nurture a digital mind-set among employees so that they can manage, organize and lead change.

 - Revolutionize the employee experience by embracing new systems, new tools and new media like social and mobile so that companies do not get left behind in the digital economy.